swapgmre/techtinder/notes.md

 -Why do we need index in DB?
 -What are the advantages and disadvantages of creating index -ALWAYS THINK ABOUT CORNER CASES

+## DAY 10

+-Write code with proper validations for POST /request/review/:status/:requestId -Thought process - POST vs GET
+-Read about query ref, populate (replacement for joins ) -Create API GET/user/ requests/received with all the checks -Create GET /user/connections

+## DAY 11

+- Logic for GET /feed API
+- Explore the $nin, $and, $ne and other queries
+- Pagination